c3lang/c3docs-old/docs/errorhandling.md

 )
 ```

+#### Implicit unwrapping

-If a `catch` returns or jumps out of the current scope in some way, then the variable becomes
+If a `if-catch` returns or jumps out of the current scope in some way, then the variable becomes
 unwrapped to it's non-failable type in that scope:

 ```
 int! i = fooMayError();

-catch (i)
+if (catch i)
 {
     return;
 }